camunda-community-hub/camunda-8-helm-profiles/google/README.md

        gcloud components install gke-gcloud-auth-plugin

 4. Check installation

        gcloud components list
        gcloud components list | grep gke-gcloud-auth-plugin

 5. Go into one of the profiles in the `google` folder and use the `Makefile` to create a GKE cluster

     ```
+    # Edit the files inside `config` director with values specific to your installation

     make login       # ensure you are logged into Google Cloud
     make kube        # establish kubernetes cluster on Google Cloud
     make all         # deploy Camunda 8

     # .. have a lot of fun..

     make clean       # remove Camunda 8, but "kube" is not deleted